kennymc-c/ucr2-integration-requests/README.md

   - Add form or json payload (see [adding payload data](#adding-payload-data))
   - Define a global custom timeout (default is 2 seconds)
   - Deactivate ssl/tls verification for self signed certificates
-- Send Wake on LAN magic packets to a specified mac address, ip (v4/v6) or hostname (ipv4 only)
+- Send wake-on-lan magic packets to a specified mac address, ip (v4/v6) or hostname (ipv4 only)
+  - Using an ip address or hostname is not supported when running the integration on the remote due to sandbox limitations
   - Discover the mac address from an ip address or a hostname may not work on all systems.
 Please refer to the [getmac supported platforms](https://github.com/GhostofGoes/getmac?tab=readme-ov-file#platforms-currently-supported)